JimothyJohn/uServer/README.md

 ## Capabilities

 uServer creates an API endpoint for simple I/O, variables, MQTT, and can read/write configurations files for persistent storage.
+See ['API'](API.md) for examples.
 Endpoints:

 * /io - Read input statuses or change output states
 * /variables - Change a user variable